 Day 2 was spent taking it all of the JFK sites in Dallas.
 The experience was very surreal, and of course started with me flying into Love Field, which is where Kennedy started out that day.
 It seems really strange to have this be something that you’re “looking forward” to.
 But, being able to visit all of the John F. Kennedy exhibits was something that I didn’t know would ever happen in my life.
 I am so glad that it was something I can now check off my list.
 And if you ever think you would have the opportunity to go, DO IT!

 Dealey Plaza is a really beautiful place, and it is such a shame that it is associated with something so awful in our history.
 The day was beautiful, probably not that unlike the day JFK was assassinated.
 I spent a lot of time sitting on the grassy knoll just thinking and taking it all in.

 Road the procession drove down, with Dealey Plaza in the background

 one of the things that really struck me the most about seeing this in person was how close it was to the grassy area.
 I mean, its close guys.
 These people saw everything.
 Every horrible detail and that alone was a lot to take in.

 So, my take for all you conspiracy theorists….I’m very skeptical.
 I’ll leave it at that and save it for an upcoming “True Crime Tuesdays” podcast ep.

 So, these candles were the candles that Jackie burnt exclusively in the White House.
 They are from Paris, her favorite place.
 And her signature scent for the White House was this green candle, which smells like Cypress.
-It was the one thing I bought for myself (except for the books – see last post).
+It was the one thing I bought for myself (except for the books – see Downtown Dallas post).
 I’m not sure why but it was just something that I wanted.
 Smells are such a big deal for me, and are so closely tied to ALL memories.
 Something about having that same smell in my house makes me happy.